rogmide/springboard/ReactJS/Assessment/react-1/conceptual.md

 - What is React?
 When and why would you use it?

 	- React.js is an open-source JavaScript library that is used to build user interfaces by creating reusable UI components.
 Developers can create large web applications that can change data, without reloading the page.
 React is fast, scalable, and straightforward.
 	- I will use ReactJS because is simple to grasp right away.
-The component-based approach, well-defined lifecycle, and use of just plain JavaScript make React very easy to learn, is simple to learn but with time and practice I know I can make very complex applications in the future.
+The component-based approach, well-defined lifecycle, and use of just plain JavaScript make React very easy to learn, is simple to learn but with time and practice I know I can make very complex applications in the future using React.

 - What is Babel?